meierjl/EP3/README.md

 This track hub was compiled by Ming Li and Qiaolin Hu in the lab of Jeff Meier at the University of Iowa.

-This track hub contains DFF-Seq, PRO-Seq and RNA-Seq first described in the following manuscript:
+This track hub contains DFF-ChIP Seq, PRO-Seq and RNA-Seq first described in the following manuscript:

-Human cytomegalovirus IE2 drives transcription initiation from a select subset of late infection viral promoters by host RNA polymerase II.
-Ming Li, Christopher B. Ball, Geoffrey Collins, Qiaolin Hu, Donal S. Luse, David H. Price, and Jeffery L. Meier.
-PLoS Pathog.
-2020 Apr 6;16(4):e1008402.
-PMID: 32251483 DOI: [10.1371/journal.ppat.1008402](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1008402)
+Cell Type Differences in Human Cytomegalovirus Transcription and Epigenetic Regulation with Insights into Major Immediate-Early Enhancer-Promoter Control.
+Qiaolin Hu, Ming Li, Mrutyunjaya Parida, Benjamin M. Spector, Juan F. Santana, Arya Zandvakili, David H. Price, and Jeffery L. Meier.